-A chicken virus has been discovered that actually causes obesity in chickens.
-It may even be a contributing factor in human obesity.
-Chicken meat today contains over 200 calories and 23 grams of fat per serving compared to chicken meat a hundred years ago, which only had 16 calories per serving and 2 grams of fat.
-This could help explain why chicken has been so tied to human abdominal girth.
+A virus has been discovered that actually causes obesity in chickens.
+Such viruses may even be a contributing factor in human obesity by increasing the number and size of fat cells.
+Chicken meat today contains ten times more fat per serving compared to chicken meat a hundred years ago, This could help explain why chicken has been tied to human abdominal girth.

-Dioxins are toxic waste pollutants that accumulate in the fatty tissues of food animals consumed by humans (see also here).
+Dioxins are toxic waste pollutants that accumulate in the fatty tissues of food animals consumed by humans.
 PCBs (found in fish oil) have been found to induce inflammation that promotes obesity.
-And other chemical obesogens may also be contributing factors in the obesity epidemic, possibly through the disruption of metabolism.
+Other chemical obesogens may also be contributing factors in the obesity epidemic, possibly through the disruption of our metabolism.

 Image Credit: Flickr.
 This image has been modified.